The motivation for tsk is simple: make managing tasks as fast and easy as possible with a focus on small, ephemeral tasks.

 A core feature of the format is linking.
 That is, references

-to other tasks utilizing wiki-link style links: [[]]
+to other tasks utilizing wiki-link style links: [[]].
+The

 content within the link is mapped to the local workspace if the